Vihanga331/AgriMind-Lanka/README.md

 ## What we solves ?
-  - We solves the critical problem in sri lanka. as we know we farmers farm what they want in every seasons No problem right ? but in reality this makes excess foods type they subject to lost and sale for cheap prices. then farmer get lot lose money instead of gain . we solve this with our advance data analytic methods. we giv farmers what to plant in next season. with a money gurantee.
+  - We solves the critical problem in sri lanka. as we know farmers farm what they want in every seasons, No problem right ? but in reality this makes excess foods type they subject to lost and sale for cheap prices. then farmer get lot lose money instead of gain . we solve this with our advance data analytic methods. we giv farmers what to plant in next season. with a money gurantee.
+  - we give latest technologies for farmer who wiling to get high-yield.
+  - we rent vehicles/farming instruments
+  - we give a garauntee for buyers and sellers. to protect both we use ranting system with a past crop growth history.
+  - give latest updates about plant diseases

+### This is the plantform you are looking for the managment, the guarantee , High progfit, All in one platform

 ## Stack